allegroai/clearml-server/README.md

 ## Trains-Agent Services  <a name="services"></a>

-Starting v0.15 *trains-server* deployment includes a *trains-agent services* container running as part of the docker container collection on the machine.
+As of version 0.15 of **trains-server**, dockerized deployment includes a **Trains-Agent Services** container running as part of the docker container collection.

-*Trains-Agent Services* is an extension of *Trains-Agent* that provides the ability to launch long-lasting jobs that previously had to be executed on local / dedicated machines.
+Trains-Agent Services is an extension of Trains-Agent that provides the ability to launch long-lasting jobs that previously had to be executed on local / dedicated machines.
 It allows a single agent to launch multiple dockers (Tasks) for different use cases.
 To name a few use cases, auto-scaler service (spinning instances when the need arises and the budget allows), Controllers (Implementing pipelines and more sophisticated DevOps logic), Optimizer (such as Hyper-parameter Optimization or sweeping), and Application (such as interactive Bokeh apps for increased data transparency)

-*Trains-Agent Services* container will spin **any** Task enqueued into the dedicated `services` queue.
+Trains-Agent Services container will spin **any** task enqueued into the dedicated `services` queue.
-Every Task launched by *Trains-Agent Services*  will be registered as a new Node in the system, providing tracking and transparency capabilities.
+Every task launched by Trains-Agent Services  will be registered as a new node in the system, providing tracking and transparency capabilities.

-**Note**: It is the user's responsibility to make sure the proper Tasks are pushed into the `services` queue.
+**Note**: It is the user's responsibility to make sure the proper tasks are pushed into the `services` queue.
-Do not enqueue training / inference Tasks into the `services` queue, it will put unnecessary load on the server.
+Do not enqueue training / inference tasks into the `services` queue, as it will put unnecessary load on the server.

 ## Advanced Functionality